 A media server is not required if you only need to connect to two or three participants in a video call — but that assumes they are on a high-speed, uncongested network.
-Issues such as distribution and latency all kick in once you move from a one-to-one video session to more than two participants or anticipate large-scale webinar or broadcasting.
+Issues such as distribution and latency all kick in once you move from a one-to-one video session to more than two participants or anticipate large-scale webinars or broadcasting.
 And when you want to add in features such as recording, transcoding, and connecting calls to PSTN, the burden increases.

 This is because WebRTC is built on a peer-to-peer (mesh) topology.
 Each participant in a session is connected directly to the other participants.
 When the number of participants increases, maintaining direct connections (including coding and decoding) between all participants becomes CPU-intensive and unsustainable (see diagram below).
 As a result, the quality of the video call degrades (in the form of frozen video and sound problems).

 Server-based topologies like Selective Forwarding Unit (SFU) or multi-point control (MCU) can help address these limitations.

 SFU-based topology is computationally less demanding.
 It does not require transcoding and mixing, making it more scalable and economical.
 Each participant sends their video stream to the server.
 The server then forwards those streams (in packets) to the other participants (the other subscribers’ browsers).
 This reduces the bandwidth requirement, as it minimizes the uplink bandwidth needed from each participant.
 Furthermore, with a server, developing other functions like transcoding, recording, and Session Initiation Protocol) (SIP) integration becomes simpler (which will be discussed below).

 Bonus Tip: Plan for the long term: even if your current requirement is only 1-to-1 calling, make sure your implementation can scale easily in the future.
 There is no QoS guarantee with the WebRTC stack and a TURN server is required for peer discovery in WebRTC when the users are on a restricted network.